moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/index.md

   To create derived tables for Analytical Team 1.
 ```

-## Setting up your working environment
+## Set up the RStudio working environment

 You'll need an interactive development environment (IDE) to interact with the repository and write your SQL and YAML code, and a Python virtual environment for dbt to run in.
 The following sections will show you how to set that up.

-### JupyterLab
+It's worth noting at this point that you'll just be using RStudio as an IDE to interact with the repository (and git), write SQL and YAML code, and to run dbt commands from the terminal in a Python virtual environment.
+There is no R programming going on.
 We're currently not planning to get Create a Derived Table up and running with JupyterLab, as the RStudio IDE is sufficient.

-### RStudio

-It's worth noting at this point that you'll just be using RStudio as an IDE to interact with the repository (and git), write SQL and YAML code, and to run dbt commands from the terminal in a Python virtual environment.
-There's nothing related to the R programming language going on.

-### Cloning the repository
+### Clone the repository using the RStudio GUI

-#### Using the RStudio user interface

 Select `file` > `New Project...` > `Version Control` > `Git` and paste the following into the text fields and then select which directory you would like to clone the repository to.